marcellodibello/misc/index.md

 ## Russia chronology

+- February 24, 2022:  Putin recognizes the independence of the Donbass Republics and signs a treatise of friendship and military assistance.
+He then invokes Article 51 of the United Nations Charter to provide military assistance within a defensive alliance.

+- February 23, 2022: Donbass republics asks for military assistance from Russia.

+- February 18, 2022: Massive increase of artillery shellings in the Donbass, based on [reports](https://www.osce.org/ukraine-smm/reports?page=2) from OSCE Special Monitoring Mission to Ukraine:
+     > In Donetsk region, between the evenings of 18 and 20 February, the SMM recorded 2,158 ceasefire violations, including 1,100 explosions.
+In the previous reporting period, it recorded 591 ceasefire violations in the region.
+     > In Luhansk region, between the evenings of 18 and 20 February, the Mission recorded 1,073 ceasefire violations, including 926 explosions.
+In the previous reporting period, it recorded 975 ceasefire violations in the region.

+- February 17, 2022: Biden [says](https://edition.cnn.com/2022/02/17/politics/joe-biden-russia/index.html) that Russia will attack Ukraine 'within the next several days'

+- February 7, 2022: Emmanuel Macron in his visit to Moscow reaffirms to Vladimir Putin his commitment to the Minsk Agreements.

 - December 17, 2021: USA response to Russia's requests (see below): [unacceptable](https://www.rferl.org/a/nato-russia-security-guarantees/31614168.html)

 - December 17, 2021: [Agreement on measures to ensure the security of The Russian Federation and member States of the North Atlantic Treaty Organization](https://www.mid.ru/ru/detail-material-page/1790803/?lang=en)